csc-training/intro-to-dl/taito-gpu/README.md

         git clone https://github.com/csc-training/intro-to-dl.git -b hidata2019
         cd intro-to-dl/taito-gpu

+## Edit and submit jobs

-4. Edit and submit jobs:
+1. Edit and submit jobs:

-        emacs/vim/nano keras-test.py
-        sbatch run.sh keras-test.py  # when using a training account
-        sbatch run-nores.sh keras-test.py  # when using own CSC account
+        nano keras-test.py  # or substitute with your favorite text editor sbatch run.sh keras-test.py  # when using a training account sbatch run-nores.sh keras-test.py  # when using own CSC account

+    You can also specify additional command line arguments, e.g.:

+        sbatch run.sh keras-dvc-rcnn-evaluate.py dvc-small-cnn.h5

-5. See the status of *your jobs* or *the queue you are using*:
+2. See the status of *your jobs* or *the queue you are using*:

         squeue -l -u trainingxxx
         squeue -l -p gpu

-6. After the job has finished, examine the results:
+3. After the job has finished, examine the results:

         less slurm-xxxxxxxx.out

-7. Go to 4 until you are happy with the results.
+4. Repeat until you are happy with the results.

-### Optional: TensorBoard
+## Optional: TensorBoard

 1. Login to Taito-GPU with SSH port forwarding: